Your 2018 List of Haunted Houses in Pittsburgh & Western PA…

 Zombies of the Corn

-Here is an attraction for those looking for something a bit different than the usual haunted houses in Pittsburgh – how would you like to open fire on zombies (with a paintball gun, of course?)
-Hop aboard the Zombie shooting mobile and go to town.
-After the success of the previous couple of years, the zombie compound is back.
-In addition to the Zombie shoot, there is a corn maze, wagon ride and continuous ghost story telling around the campfire.
+Here is an attraction for those looking for something a bit different than the usual haunted houses in Pittsburgh – how would you like to open fire on zombies (with a paintball gun, of course) Hop aboard the Zombie shooting mobile and go to town.
+After the success of the previous few years, the zombie compound is back.
+In addition to the Zombie shoot, there is a corn maze, wagon ride and continuous ghost story telling around the campfire, plus food & fun!
 Kids are welcome, even if too small to participate in the Zombie Shoot.
 Sponsored by Three Rivers Paintball and Airsoft.
 Online reservations are suggested!

 282 Rochester Road, Freedom, PA 15042